rohan843/cybersecurity-notes/README.md

 ### Equifax Breach

 In 2017, attackers successfully infiltrated the credit reporting agency, Equifax.
 This was one of the **largest known data breaches of sensitive information**.
-During the breach, over 143 million customer records were stolen, and the breach affected approximately 40% of all Americans.
+During the breach, over 143 million customer records (that included PII) were stolen, and the breach affected approximately 40% of all Americans.

+The breach occurred due to multiple failures on Equifax's part.
+The company failed to take action to fix multiple known vulnerabilities in the months leading up to the data breach.